Tax Credits and Emergency Tax

 We will also ask some questions to help us determine your correct tax credits.

 After your registration is complete and your job is set up, a TCC will issue notifying both you and your employer of your tax credits and rate band.
 You will be able to view your TCC on PAYE Anytime (available within myAccount) within two working days.

 Once your employer has received this notification, he or she can make the correct income tax deductions from your pay.

 Your tax credits are given to you for a full tax year.
 So, whether you start work in the first week of the tax year or six months into the tax year, you still qualify for a full year's tax credits.
 As tax deductions are spread evenly throughout the year under the PAYE system, the total due is divided into 52 weekly/12 monthly amounts, depending on frequency of pay.
 Your employer grants these credits against your gross tax to arrive at your tax payable.

 If an employer does not get either a:

 - Form P45 (parts 2 and 3) from an employee

-he/she is obliged to deduct tax on the emergency basis when paying an employee's wages or salary.
-Under the emergency basis, a temporary tax credit is given for the first month of employment but tax deductions are increased progressively from the second month on.
+he / she is obliged to deduct emergency tax / USC when paying an employee's wages or salary.
+Under emergency tax / USC, a temporary tax credit is given for the first month of employment but tax deductions are increased progressively from the second month on.